QuiteAFancyEmerald/QuiteAFancyEmerald/README.md

 Overall though I mostly like to do fun projects in my free time.
 Web Development is an interest of mine and I love modding games.

-On a serious note though I have worked on various projects including Holy Unblocker (my most recent one) as well as a mode called More Biomes Plus with more to come.
+On a serious note though I have worked on various projects including Holy Unblocker (my most recent one) as well as a mod called More Biomes Plus with more to come.

 Fun Fact: I'm an Emerald.
 A fancy one.